Updated: November 2, 2020.

 It’s not rocket science per se, but it can get confusing if you’re a beginner.

 Fortunately, there are CO2 regulators with easy-to-understand gauges.

 Here is what to consider when it comes to readability and accuracy while choosing a Carbon Dioxide regulator:

 Go for a CO2 regulator you can always read and understand fast enough at a glance.
 If you have to think to figure out what is what, then the model you’re looking up is probably not for you.
-Readability is so important with these devices because the one operating them should be able to understand them and react in time when needed to avoid fish fatalities.
+Readability is so important with these devices because the person operating them should be able to understand the CO2 regulators and react in time when needed to avoid fish fatalities.

-Also, if you have problems reading tiny fonts, make sure to buy a CO2 regulator with a font large enough for you to see clearly.
+Also, if you have problems reading tiny fonts, make sure to get a CO2 regulator with a font large enough for you to see clearly.